cattapre/2020-september-isoseq/base/welcome.md

 If you already have, or have had in the past, an account on our systems, then please tell us your username, or email, and we will add you to the workshop. **Do not create a new account**

-Cluster usage will be under the slurm reservation  ‘intro_scrna_workshop’
+Cluster usage will be under the slurm reservation  ‘isoseq_workshop’

 <!--
 Reservation will last 1 full week after the workshop and allow you to practice or run analyze your own data.